mmattel/EET-Solmate/docs/script-components.md

 You can also use envvars instead.
 To force using envvars, no `.env` file must be present or defined as option on startup.

-### Necessary Data in the '.env' File

-As a starting point, make a copy of the `.env-sample` file, name it `.env` and adapt it accordingly.

-Following parameters are intended either for development or testing but feel free to adapt them according your needs.

-* Define `general_add_log` as required to add any log output for default timers when using loops.
-  Can be set to `False` when running as deamon like with systemd.
-Note that `live_values` do not need any waiting time to be logged...

-* Define `general_print_response` to enable/disable console print of the response.
-  Helpful when testing.

-* Define `general_console_print` to enable logging using console additionally, syslog is always used.

-* Define `general_use_mqtt` to globally enable/disable mqtt, makes it easier for testing.

-Note that the environment variable `general_api_info` only needs to be present and set to true if one wants to request a list of known routes requested via the `get_api_info` route.
-You can see the output at [Known Routes](#known-routes).
-Note that EET sometimes "forgets" to add new routes to the API list, which is quite painful to reverse engineer.
-A difference can be seen like when opening a browser to set/request data on the Solmate and new items appear but are not listed in the API response.

 ## Error Handling

 Errors are handled on best effort and in **most cases** handed over to the caller to decide.